pavelmc/sof1u/README.md

 mv sof1u-master/* ./
 ```

-* Change the permissions of the files with
+* Change the permissions of the files with:

 ```
 chmod 755 /tmp/scrolloutf1/www/bin/*
 ```

-* Invoke the install script with
+* Invoke the install script with:

 ```
 /tmp/scrolloutf1/www/bin/install.sh